microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 **Note: no close button will appear on light-dismiss enabled tips**

-A custom action button can be added by setting ActionButtonContent, ActionButtonCommand and the ActionButtonCommandParameter properties.
+A custom action button can be added by setting ActionButtonContent property (and optionally the ActionButtonCommand and the ActionButtonCommandParameter properties).

 XAML
 ```XAML